We Analyzed the Future Direction of Aurora Cannabis Inc. (ACB), Here is What We Found

 ACB’s Market Performance

-ACB stocks went down by -9.77% for the week, with a monthly drop of -11.86% and a quarterly performance of 33.15%, while its annual performance rate touched -67.33%.
-The volatility ratio for the week stands at 10.38% while the volatility levels for the past 30 days are set at 13.68% for Aurora Cannabis Inc..
-The simple moving average for the period of the last 20 days is 12.00% for ACB stocks with a simple moving average of 2.11% for the last 200 days.
+ACB stocks went down by -3.68% for the week, with a monthly jump of 44.21% and a quarterly performance of 45.65%, while its annual performance rate touched -66.50%.
+The volatility ratio for the week stands at 8.18% while the volatility levels for the past 30 days are set at 11.48% for Aurora Cannabis Inc..
+The simple moving average for the period of the last 20 days is 9.95% for ACB stocks with a simple moving average of 7.10% for the last 200 days.

 Analysts’ Opinion of ACB